Ada-Developers-Academy/core-unit-1/exception-handling/raising-and-handling-exceptions.md

 ## Introduction

-If you didn't know, the absolute worst-case scenario for software is a crash caused by a syntax or runtime error\*.
+If you weren't sure, the absolute worst-case scenario for software is a crash caused by a syntax or runtime error\*.
 The software has gone to a state where the program can't do anything, the user can't do anything, and possibly the program can't even restart into a usable state!

 If software fails for one person, it's likely that software is failing for _many_ people.
 All of these consequences result in **chaos**.